martinemde/martinemde.github.io/_posts/2024-10-22-how-to-rails-params-expect.md

 ActionController::Parameters.new(user: [ { name: "Martin" } ])
 {% endhighlight %}

 When `permit` is given an array as the value, e.g. `[:name]`, it allows either a hash with those keys, or an array of hashes with those keys.
-This can be inconvenient at best and may even present a security problem if use the params in a particular way.
+This can be inconvenient at best and may pose a security problem if use the params in a particular way.

-You can solve this problem, but again his is getting ugly.
+You can solve this problem, but again this is getting ugly.

 {% highlight ruby %}
 user_params = user_params.first if user_params.is_a?(Array)